CleverProgrammer/college_2016_spring/bio_101/ch_1_notes.md

 2. Develop the hypothesis:
 	Involves researching the problem
 	Find what others have learned
-	Use that informatino to help devise an answer
+	Use that information to help devise an answer
 	Should answer the original question and should be **TESTABLE**
 3. Design an experiment to test the hypothesis results either support or disprove the hypothesis hypothesis is said to be **supported**
 4. At least 2 groups in the experiment
-	First group is the experimental group and has the factor or variable beng tested Second group is the control group, identical to the experimental group except does not contain the experimental variable.
+	First group is the experimental group and has the factor or variable being tested Second group is the control group, identical to the experimental group except does not contain the experimental variable.
 5. Conduct the experiment to collect the data
 	Will be measuring the dependent variable (this is what is being observed or measured)